Would you like to learn how to meditate?

 I’m going to encourage you to try mediation for two weeks.
 If, after two weeks, you’ve decided that meditation is not your cup of tea, no problem – it may not be for you.
 But to get started, you should try to commit to two weeks of twice daily meditation.

-2. Close your eyes and take three deep breaths.
-When breathe in for 2 seconds, hold for 3 seconds, and breathe out for 4 seconds, it stimulates the Vagus nerve which runs from your brain to your abdomen.
-Do this 2-3-4 exercise three times.
+- Close your eyes and take several deep breaths.
+Breathe in for 4 beats, hold for 7 beats, and breathe out for 8 beats.
+When you do this, it stimulates the Vagus nerve which runs from your brain to your abdomen.
+Do this 4-7-8 breathing exercise about 4 times.
 This technique has been scientifically proven to reduces stress in and of itself, so it’s a good way to start your meditation.

 Towards the end of my meditations, I introduce the following thoughts into my mind: